epam/ai-dial/docs/Deployment/idp-configuration/entraID.md

 <!-- omit from toc -->

-# How to Set Up Microsoft Entra ID as Identity Provider
+# How to Set Up Google OAuth2 as Identity Provider

 ## Introduction